alamahmadh/transferlearning-papsmear/README.md

 `python samples/split_data.py --file <csv filename> --train <percentage of train set> --val <percentage of val set>`

 Default usage (70% train, 20% val, 10% test): `python samples/split_data.py -f papsmear_metadata_snippet.csv`

+## Start training a model
+The configuration file located in `config/config.py` can be changed accordingly.
+For example, in that file we employed a pretrained `resnet18` model with `num_epochs=4` and so on.

+Default Usage: `python train.py`

+The best model will be saved in `models/checkpoints`.

+## Inference stage
+Upcoming...